AwrelH/FootyQuiz/README.md

 -
 ### Further Testing

--   The Website was tested on Google Chrome, and Microsoft Edge.
+-   The Website was tested on Mozilla Firefox, Google Chrome, and Microsoft Edge.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, and phone and pad set up that is available on the developer tools in these browsers.
 -